Eating Out When You Have DiabetesSkip to the navigation

 With planning and thoughtful choices, you can follow your meal plan for diabetes when you eat away from home, such as at a party or a restaurant.
 Here are some tips:

 - At restaurants, check for online menus that include nutrition information before you go, or ask for this information when you arrive.
-Most fast-food restaurants have information about the carbohydrate, calorie, sodium, and fat in their food.
+Most fast-food restaurants have information about the carbohydrate, calories, sodium, and fat in their food.

 - Buy a pocket guide of nutrition information for common foods at restaurants and take it with you.

 - Know how much carbohydrate you should have at that meal.

 - Before a party, eat some healthy food.
 You may be more likely to make healthy food choices when you're with your friends if you don't feel quite so hungry.

 - Ask if you can bring food to share.
 You'll have more control if you know there is a healthy choice you like and enjoy.

 - Plan what you'll do when people ask you to eat more.
 For example, you could take small servings, tell people you've had plenty of one food and want to try something else, or tell them that everything was good and you just can't eat any more.